idra-lab/idra-lab.github.io/content/event/irim2024/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects:
+projects: [medical-robotics]
 ---

-# Join Us at IRIM 2024
+# Join Us at I-RIM 3D 2024

 We are thrilled to announce our participation in the **I-RIM 3D 2024** conference.
 Our team has several exciting activities planned:

 ## Poster Session

-- **IDRA Lab**: The [IDRA Lab](content/project/idra-lab/index.md) team will present their latest work in the poster sessions.
+- **IDRA Lab**: The [IDRA Lab]('content/project/idra-lab/index.md') team will present their latest work in the poster sessions.
 This is a fantastic opportunity to engage with our researchers and learn about the cutting-edge advancements in our fields.

 ## Oral Session